 This desert dweller can tolerate soil pH levels ranging from 6.1 to 7.8.

-Like most cactus and succulents, it prefers coarse, sharply draining soil.
+Like most cacti and succulents, it prefers coarse, sharply draining soil.

 Because these are very slow-growing plants, you will probably not need to repot annually.